 ARL has a history of successful collaborations bringing together the triad of industry, academia and government, dating back to the 1990s.
 There are currently four active CTAs: Micro Autonomous Systems and Technology (MAST), was awarded in 2008; Network Science (NS) CTA was awarded in 2009; and in 2010, the Robotics CTA and Cognition and Neuroergonomics (CAN) CTA were each awarded.
 In 2012, two Collaborative Research Alliances (CRA) were awarded: Electronic Materials, and Materials in Extreme Dynamic Environments.
-Soon to be announced will be the award of a Collaborative Research Alliance in the area of Cyber Security.
+The most recent award, of a Collaborative Research Alliance in the area of Cyber Security, was awarded in 2013.

 Further information including technical objectives for each Alliance, and a listing of the partner organizations are can be found on the various section of the individual Web page.

 If you have questions or would like more information about Collaborative Alliances, please contact: